avrilcoghlan/vibriowatch/docs/source/mlst.rst

 .. _Hasan et al 2012: https://pubmed.ncbi.nlm.nih.gov/22711841/

-Vibriowatch will make a tree for these 24 isolates, which should look like this:
+Vibriowatch will make a tree for these 24 isolates, which is a neighbour-joining tree, and which should look something like this:

 .. image:: Picture48.png
   :width: 650